Social-Places/social-places-frontend-test/README.md

 - **Cat:** https://developers.thecatapi.com
 - **Dog:** https://dog.ceo/dog-api

+Use the supplied JS template classes to handle the page state and the calls to the external API.

 We're looking for a well-designed page that respects modern conventions and demonstrates your attention to detail.

 Your solution should: